risawitama/verbose-potato/README.md

-## I'm practicing for a bug-eating contest and I've got butterflies in my stomach.
+## How do you tell the difference between a crocodile and an alligator?
+You will see one later and one in a while.